 A story that follows a New York woman (who doesn't really have an apartment), apprentices for a dance company (though she's not really a dancer), and throws herself headlong into her dreams, even as their possibility dwindles.

 Recently heartbroken, Simon travels to Paris to clear his head.
 After several days of wandering aimlessly, Simon finds himself drawn into a sex parlor and has a sexual encounter with an exotic prostitute, Victoria.
 The chemistry builds between the two until they find themselves in a serious relationship, one that leads to blackmail, betrayal and the ultimate revelation of Simon's true nature.
 Written by

-Performed by LCD Soundsystem
+Performed by The Suzan

 7 of 11 people found this review helpful.

 Was this review helpful to you?